joemoose/dungeoneers.d20/docs/equipment.md

 - **Hand Slots**: Items being held, such as weapons, shields, and torches.
 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
-While in combat, you must use an action (instead of attacking) to fetch an item from your pack.
+While in combat, you must use an action to fetch an item from your pack.

 Most items take up one inventory slot.
 Some bulky items, such as armor or two-handed weapons, take up two slots.
 Smaller items may be generally bundled five or so into a single slot.